-When you ask a removalist are they insured and they say YES…..
+When yo ask a Removalist “Are You Insured” and they say “Sure”

-There is Two types of insurance Quick Move can offer
+There is Two types of insurance we can offer

-- Brand New Furniture is fully protected FREE, it must be brought + picked up from the retailer and in the original packaging, and a receipt of purchase is required, again even though its FREE you still need to choose this option, as we will need to know more about the particular item/delivery ect and there is terms & conditions that apply.
+- Brand New Furniture is fully protected FREE, it must be brought + picked up from the retailer and in the original packaging, and a receipt of purchase is required.
+Please check our terms & conditions that apply.

 It’s great that Quick Move customers do have an option to insure their items if they feel it’s necessary, however as it stands without choosing the type of insurance you need, you are automatically not insured, honestly out of 100 pickups we may only have One person request insurance, simply due to the fact that people know they are taking risks buying furniture from eBay & gumtree site unseen.

 Buying Furniture unseen from eBay is a Risk, simple as that.
 If the seller says “no marks , no scratches, it’s purely your choice to believe them, however we cannot protect you from being caught out by a seller that may have told you false information about the item.